 In order to improve supply chain sustainability, we started a partnership with an external auditor already in 2016.
 Our separate sustainability auditing process has been developed together with a consulting company, and it is based on Nokian Tyres’ Supplier Code of Conduct and principles that comply with the UN Global Compact goals.

-We have set a goal to audit all of our major rubber processor partners by 2020, comprising at least 80% of our natural rubber purchasing volume.
+We set a goal to audit all of our major rubber processor partners by 2020, comprising at least 80% of our natural rubber purchasing volume.
 The audits enable the processing companies to improve their occupational safety and develop their operations further.

 All the audits performed between 2016 and the end of 2019 cover 90% of our natural rubber purchasing volume, which means we have exceeded our target.